nmlgc/ReC98/README.md

   Needed to fulfill the role of being "just *any* native C++ compiler" for our own tools that either don't necessarily *have* to run on 16-bit DOS, or are required by the 32-bit build step, as long as that one still exists (see above).

   Currently, this category of tools only includes the [converter for hardcoded sprites].
 Since that one is written to be as platform-independent as possible, it could easily be compiled with any other native C compiler you happen to have already installed.
 (Which also means that future port developers hopefully have one less thing to worry about.)
-  So, if you dislike additional dependencies, feel free to edit the `Tupfile` so that `bmp2arr` is compiled with any others C compiler of your choice.
+  So, if you dislike additional dependencies, feel free to edit the `Tupfile` so that `bmp2arr` is compiled with any other C compiler of your choice.

   However, choosing Borland C++ 5.5 as a default for everyone else fits ReC98 very well for several reasons: